JSchenk8/project-2/README.md

 The App:

 *Film_Finder* is a simple app built with React and making use of RESTful APIs that allows the user to search for films either by title or by actor.
-The app will acccept search terms and then produce a film for the user on the basis of the search term.
+The app will accept search terms and then produce a film for the user on the basis of the search term.
 The outcome will be a single page with some information about the film and some suggestions for related films that the user might be interested in.

 Use the deployed version here: